mthomps4/Why_Elixir/Why_Elixir.md

 55.0
 ```

+-- For Erlang Questions @ Brian

 ### Mix Tool
 Mix is a build tool that provides tasks for creating, compiling, and testing Elixir projects, managing its dependencies, and more.

 [Mix Hex Docs](https://hexdocs.pm/mix/Mix.html)

+`mix new` - creates a new elixir project

 `mix compile` - compiles the current project

 `mix test` - runs tests for the given project

 `mix run` - runs a particular command inside the project

+`mix deps` - List dependencies and status

+`mix deps.get` - get out of date dependencies

 ### Functional programming
 Elixir is Not Object Oriented, It's Process Oriented